Updated: Jun 28

-When I first started writing this blog, I thought I should at least try to know what I was doing.
-So I joined a travel writing course at the local adult education college to brush-up on some old skills, and learn some new ones.
-The class was a combination of students who came from various writing backgrounds, and a teacher that was well informed and well-jaded from her life-long career as a travel journalist.
+When I started writing this blog, I thought I should at least try to know what I was doing.
+So, I joined a travel writing course at the local adult education college to brush-up on some old skills, and learn some new ones.
+The class was a combination of students who came from various writing backgrounds, and a teacher that was well-informed and well-jaded from her life-long career as a travel journalist.
 I was certainly a fish out of water!

 Our first assignment was to read and emulate an article about the Forest of Dean by A.A.Gill, an English writer best known for his travel writing and food critiques.
 After reading his first, perfectly crafted paragraph, I realised my limitations and decided to focus on the travel and do my best with the writing.
 I set my sights on the Forest of Dean.
 Three years late, after unsuccessfully lobbying the family to join me for a weekend stay in a glamping bubble during Covid-Lockdown, I finally made it to the Forest of Dean.